zblanchet/dte_dashboard/README.md

 # How to Run

-* Clone this repository
+1. Clone this repository
-* Install Docker and Docker-Compose if you do not yet have them
+1. Install Docker and Docker-Compose if you do not yet have them
+1. Add raw data files to the directory `data/`
-* Run `docker-compose up`
+1. Run `docker-compose up --build`

 If everything worked you should be able to hit http://localhost:80 and see your dashboard